2018 Northern Illinois Huskies football team

 The 2018 Northern Illinois Huskies football team represented Northern Illinois University as a member of the West Division of the Mid-American Conference (MAC) during the 2018 NCAA Division I FBS football season.
 Led by Rod Carey in his sixth and final season as head coach, the Huskies compiled an overall record of 8–6 with a mark of 6–2 in conference play, winning the MAC's West Division title.
 Northern Illinois advanced to the MAC Championship Game, where they defeated East Division champion Buffalo to win the program's fifth MAC championship.
 The Huskies were invited to the Boca Raton Bowl, where they lost to UAB.
 The team played home games at Huskie Stadium in DeKalb, Illinois.

-Previous season

-The Huskies finished the 2017 season 8–5, 6–2 in MAC play to finish in a tie for second place in the West Division.
-The Huskies received an invitation to the Quick Lane Bowl, their 11th bowl game in the previous 14 years.
-There they lost to Duke 36–14.